Small Business New Year’s Resolutions vs Goals

 - I won’t aimlessly surf the web

 Scheduling activities will help you be more productive.
 Notifications that appear on your screen will trigger your brain to think that you need to address it immediately and distract you from your work.
 They’ll also add to your stress levels as the brain will try to remind you that you still have something else to do.
 This often leads to the feeling of being pulled in many different directions.
-You don’t need to respond to everything immediately, and sometimes not at all.
+You don’t need to respond to everything immediately, sometimes not.

-We all need time to rest and recharge, so having dedicated time to rest will have a big impact on your productivity when you do get back to work.
+We all need time to rest and recharge, so having dedicated time to rest will greatly impact your productivity when you get back to work.

 Small Business Resolutions That Accomplish Goals

 - I will review my strategy

 - I shall update my business plan

 - I will map out my business processes

 These are examples of how you can free up some of your time and be more successful.
 If you don’t have a plan, it’s essential.
 It doesn’t need to be super-detailed (though more detail is good), but it needs to be well thought out and will be impacted by your chosen strategy.

 Having processes mapped out and, when possible, automated will allow you to do less when executing a process.
 Moreover, it will allow you to hire people to work those processes for you.
 Even if you have processes in place, you should review them at least once a year to ensure they make sense.
 Remember, simpler is usually better.